Jahnavi1201/Feed-Reader/README.md

 ## How to run this Project?

 First, unzip the downloaded project folder of the application which is going to be tested.
 Then, open the `index.html` file in a browser to observe and analyze the project.
 First, we will get 1 spec,0 failures as they have already written a test suite with ona spec.
 Then we should write tests for each test suite which are specified in feedreader.js.
 Then, observe the output by reloading the index.html whether the tests are passed or not.
-After all the tests are passed, then the project is said to be tested successfully using **jasmine framework**.
+After all the tests are passed, then the project is said to be tested successfully using **Jasmine framework**.

 --------------------------------------------------------------------------------